best walks perth - rocky pool walk kalamunda

 Palm Terrace Walk

-While we’re on the topic of Lesmurdie, we need to give a particular mention to the Palm Terrace Walk.
+While we’re on the topic of Lesmurdie, we need to mention the Palm Terrace Walk.

-It’s a fairly tough trek through Mundy Regional Park and Lesmurdie Falls National Park, and a lot quieter than some of the other trails — but it boasts some of the best panoramic views of Perth that you can’t find anywhere else.
+It’s a fairly tough trek through Mundy Regional Park and Lesmurdie Falls National Park.
+But it’s a lot quieter than some of the other trails and boasts some of the best panoramic views of Perth you’ll find.

 • Location: Lesmurdie Falls National Park